wp-app/wp-app/README.md

 To see this project in action, download the wp-app/www folder, and open wp-app/www/index.html in Safari or Chrome.
 Click '+' to add a new site, the site must have the WP-API v2 installed and activated: [https://wordpress.org/plugins/rest-api/](https://wordpress.org/plugins/rest-api/)

+For now, just enter a site URL without the trailing slash, no user/pass needed.

 ### Interacting with the WP-API

 The WP-API has lots of methods to add data to it.
 Here's a simple example of adding a custom endpoint to add a page to the app: